xerohour/audiblez/README.md

 ## How to run the GUI

-The GUI is a simple interface to convert an epub file to an audiobook.
+The GUI is a simple graphical interface to use audiblez.
-You need some extra dependencies to run the GUI.
+You need some extra dependencies to run the GUI:

 ```
 sudo apt install ffmpeg espeak-ng